DJBarnes/django-adminlte2-pdq/docs/source/menu/admin.rst

 Each of these three sections will show different content.
 If only one section is enabled, then it automatically spans the area of the entire sidebar.
-If more than one section is displayed, then navigational tabs are automatically created at the top of the sidebar, to allow easy switching between the displayed sections.
+If more then one section is displayed, then navigational tabs are automatically created at the top of the sidebar, to allow easy switching between the displayed sections.

-If all of the tabs are turned off, the entire tri-cog icon and associated button will be removed and the user dropdown will shift to the right.
+If all of the tabs are turned off, the entire tri-cog icon and its associated button will be removed and the user dropdown will shift to the right.

-The default behavior is to populate this popup sidebar with the "Recent Activity" section of the django admin.
+The default behavior is to populate this popup sidebar with the "Recent Activity" section of the Django admin.
 The other two sections are hidden by default.